dwave-examples/clustering/README.rst

 * We can apply many different types of functions for generating the weight.
   In this case, we chose a cosine function.
-The main idea is that we simply need short distances (nearby points) to generate a strong negative value towards putting the points in the same cluster (i.e. encourage the D-Wave solver to pick this configuration), while points with large distances are only mildy affected.
+The main idea is that we simply need short distances (nearby points) to generate a strong negative value that contributes to clustering these points, while points with large distances are only mildly affected.

-Far apart data points should be in different clusters
+Far-apart data points should be in different clusters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Here, we want to encourage far apart data points to be in different clusters.
-  Again, since the D-Wave Quantum Computer solves for low-energy solutions, we
+  Again, since the D-Wave quantum computer seeks low-energy configurations, we
-  need to make far apart data points correspond to a low energy.
+  need to make far apart data points correspond to lower energy.
 * We do this by choosing a strong negative weight for far apart points.
 Hence,
   the choice of the ``tanh`` function.